pypy/pypy/pypy/doc/project-ideas.rst

 Note: there is a basic proof-of-concept for that as a `uwsgi pypy plugin`_

 Being able to embed PyPy, say with its own limited C API, would be useful.
-But here is the most interesting variant, straight from EuroPython live discussion :-)  We can have a generic "libpypy.so" that can be used as a placeholder dynamic library, and when it gets loaded, it runs a .py module that installs (via ctypes) the interface it wants exported.
-This would give us a one-size-fits-all generic .so file to be imported by any application that wants to load .so files :-)
+But there is a possibly better variant: use CFFI.
+With some minimal tools atop CFFI, it would be possible to write a pure Python library, and then compile automatically from it an .so/.dll file that is a dynamic-link library with whatever C API we want.
+This gives us a one-size-fits-all generic way to make .so/.dll files from Python.

 .. _`uwsgi pypy plugin`: http://uwsgi-docs.readthedocs.org/en/latest/PyPy.html